AbnerSantos/CartoonFilter/README.md

 # CartoonFilter
 Filter that attempts to, given a photo or any other image, to "cartoonize" the image, similar to what toon and outline shaders do with 3D models, but applied to 2D.

-# CartoonFilter
-Filter that attempts to, given a photo or any other image, to "cartoonize" the image, similar to what toon and outline shaders do with 3D models, but applied to 2D.

 # Final Report
 We were able to reproduce the effect that toon shaders produce on 3D models but on 2D images instead, more specifically on cute pictures of cats and also furniture, which wasn't intially planned but worked out really great!